June 2017 promises to be golf heaven in Wisconsin

 As the person who is spearheading one of the championship’s most important financial efforts since 1995, Griffin is responsible for producing hospitality revenues in excess of $210 million.
 She’s doing so by developing a broad base of national corporate clients, but companies of all sizes will have an opportunity to, as Griffith puts it, “leverage this internationally renowned event.”

-Everything from executive tents and suites to reserved tables in a shared area will be available for businesses and executives to enrich current and potential corporate relationships.
+Everything from executive tents and suites to reserved tables in a shared area will be available for businesses and executives to enrich current and potential corporate relationships, they will also have the opportunity to get to know the asp .net cms software, and how it works.
 “Basically it’s about client relationship building,” Griffin says.
 “It’s not necessarily exposure so much because there isn’t much opportunity for that on site, but it’s more about furthering relationships with current clients, as well as prospective clients.”

 Champions past and present